nnsriram97/nnsriram97.github.io/index.md

 </style>

-Hi, I am a Ph.D. student at the <a href="https://www.ri.cmu.edu/">Robotics Institute</a> , <a href="https://www.cs.cmu.edu/">School of Computer Science</a>, <a href="https://www.cs.cmu.edu/">Carnegie Mellon University</a> working with <a href="http://www.cs.cmu.edu/~srinivas/">Prof. Srinivas Narasimhan</a>.
+Hi, I am a Ph.D. student at the <a href="https://www.ri.cmu.edu/">Robotics Institute</a> , <a href="https://www.cs.cmu.edu/">School of Computer Science</a>, <a href="https://www.cs.cmu.edu/">Carnegie Mellon University</a> working with <a href="http://www.cs.cmu.edu/~srinivas/">Prof. Srinivasa Narasimhan</a>.
 Currently, I'm exploring topics in the domain of computational imaging and vision.
 <br/>
 <br/>
 Before starting my Ph.D., I was a Research Scholar at <a href="http://www.nec-labs.com">NEC Labs America</a>, <a href="http://www.nec-labs.com/research-departments/media-analytics/media-analytics-home">Media Analytics</a> department where I worked with <a href="https://cseweb.ucsd.edu/~mkchandraker/">Prof. Manmohan Chandraker</a> on problems related to trajectory prediction and Embodied AI.